Keane's 'Hopes and Fears': A track-by-track breakdown of the modern indie classic

 Suede - January-February 2026

-In support of their new album 'Antidepressants', Suede are set to head on a 17-date UK tour in January and February 2026.
+In support of their new album 'Antidepressants', Suede are on a 17-date UK tour in January and February 2026.
 They'll visit Folkestone, Portsmouth, Bristol, Guildford, Edinburgh, Liverpool, York, Lincoln, Norwich, Cambridge, Sheffield, Newcastle, Coventry, Bath, Nottingham, Southend and Brighton, beginning on 30th January and wrapping up the tour on 21st February.

 Buy tickets here